ankitashanbhag08/learn-languages-shanbhag-ankita/README.md

 This is full stack application that helps students to learn forign language grammar.
 The teacher can add, update, delete the words and their meaning.
 Students can learn these words and then take a test, after which they will get a score.

+## Link for App

-The app is installed in heroku.
+The app is deployed in heroku.
 Here is the link to view the [Language Learning App](https://heroku-language-learning-app.herokuapp.com/)

 ## Demo of Language Learning App